hanifhefaz/user-model-activity/README.md

     }
     ```

     That is it.
-Now just visit ```user-activity``` URL and select the file where you saved the logs.
+Now just visit ```user-model-activity``` URL and select the file where you saved the logs.
 You will see all the logs.

     ![View](/images/view.png "Logs View")